 Generation of Promise was founded in 1987, with a mission to build a community of young leaders who celebrate diversity and are dedicated to the elimination of discrimination in metropolitan Detroit.
 In 2010, sharing a similar mission, and a passion for diversity and inclusion, Generation of Promise and Focus: HOPE formally joined forces, and Generation of Promise became a subsidiary of Focus: HOPE.
-As one of the many youth education efforts that are part of the HOPE Village Initiative, Generation of Promise provides an important opportunity for local youth to engage in leadership development and build regional cooperation with their suburban counterparts.
+Generation of Promise provides an important opportunity for local youth to engage in leadership development and build regional cooperation with their suburban counterparts.

 As residents of one of the most polarized communities in the country, metropolitan Detroiters have little interaction across community lines.
 To address this polarization, Generation of Promise conducts a 10-month diversity awareness and relationship building program for an annual class of 60 high school juniors.